connect-abdullah/Snooker-Leaderboard/README.md

 ## Live Demo

-You can check out the live demo of the app here: [Live Demo Link](https://snookerlb.netlify.app/)
+You can check out the live demo of the app here: [SnookerLB](https://snookerlb.netlify.app/)

 ## How to Use